gzardini/course-CRA/modules/localization/docs/02-docs/00_docs.md

 * Segment list (type: SegmentList.msg) is an array which saves all segments (type: Segment.msg) found in the image.
 A segment consists of colour (red, yellow, white) and 2D vector (startpoint, endpoint).

+### Relevant part of the code

+We won't go to much into the details of the code, but the principal is there:

+Snippet of the main function:

+    def processImage_(self, image_msg):
+        ...
+        white = self.detector_used.detectLines('white')
+        yellow = self.detector_used.detectLines('yellow')
+        red = self.detector_used.detectLines('red')
+        ...max] = self.filter.getEstimate()
+    ...

+Snippet of the detectLines function:

+    class LineDetectorHSV(dtu.Configurable, LineDetectorInterface):
+        ...
+        def detectLines(self, color):
+            with dtu.timeit_clock('_colorFilter'):
+                bw, edge_color = self._colorFilter(color)
+            with dtu.timeit_clock('_HoughLine'):
+                lines = self._HoughLine(edge_color)
+            with dtu.timeit_clock('_findNormal'):
+                centers, normals = self._findNormal(bw, lines)
+            return Detections(lines=lines, normals=normals, area=bw, centers=centers)
+        ...

+As you can see, the code first finds the colors on the image, then uses a Hough line detector from openCV, and extract the normals to the detected lines.
+Most of the work is in the Hough detector.
+Find the file [here](https://github.com/duckietown/dt-core/blob/daffy/packages/line_detector/include/line_detector/line_detector1.py) if you want to read more.

+### The focus of the exercise

+Over all the parameters we could choose to play with here, we decided to focus on the number of segments that this node will output to the next one:

+* If it gives too few segments, the localization will be imprecise but quick
+* If it gives too many segments, the localization will be on average more accurate, but also slower to compute

+Thus there is a `segment_max_threshold` parameter that allows the user to limit the number of segments that are sent, to play on this trade-off.
+Exercise [](#exercise:lineDetector) will have you play with it.

 ## Lane filter node

 ### Role of the node